Searchbreed

 Feeding a Papillon

-Tiny but surprisingly athletic toy. ~250-400 kcal/day.
-Dental care is the top priority.
+Tiny but surprisingly athletic toy.
+Calorie needs vary with size, age, and activity; dental care is the top priority.

 Key nutrients